-Kapila Chandrasena and his wife surrender to the CID
+Court remands Kapila Chandrasena and wife

-Former Chief Executive Officer (CEO) of SriLankan Airlines Kapila Chandrasena and his wife Priyanka Niyomali Wijenayaka surrendered to the Criminal Investigations Department (CID) today.
+The Fort Magistrate’s Court today (6) ordered former Chief Executive Officer (CEO) of SriLankan Airlines Kapila Chandrasena and his wife Priyanka Niyomali Wijenayaka to be remanded until 19 February over the SriLankan- Airbus deal.

+Chandrasena and his wife surrendered to the Criminal Investigations Department (CID) today.

 Attorney General (AG) Dappula de Livera had earlier directed the CID to arrest them and produce them in court.